NicsanIN/nicsan_crm-Deployed/nicsan-crm-backend/README.md

 ## ✅ Deployment Checklist (per release)

+### Automated Deployment (GitHub Actions)
+- ✅ Code pushed to `staging` or `main` branch
+- ✅ GitHub Actions workflow triggered automatically
+- ✅ Docker image built and pushed to ECR with commit SHA
+- ✅ ECS task definition updated with new image
+- ✅ ECS service updated and deployment completed
+- ✅ Health checks passed and service running

+### Manual Deployment (if needed)
 - Image built and pushed to ECR.
 - Task Definition updated to new image tag.
 - `AWS_REGION` and `AWS_S3_BUCKET` present in environment.